BergerMU/Maze-Generator-Solver/README.md

 * Random turns only

 ## Notes
+* The solving algorithms save an image of each step of the mazing being solved
 * While solving, the "*" character represents the correct path, and the "." character means the mazes backtracking path
 * Mazes beyond 200 notice longer waiting times